 So a prophet is an inspired man—a tool of God, not acting on his own—but he is also one who foretells, meaning he reveals things yet to come.
 Prophets foretell events before they happen.
 This summarizes their two chief duties.
 The Old Testament declares plainly that if men claiming to be prophets speak prophecies that do not come to pass, God said such men are to be rejected and put to death.
 Obviously the actions of these kinds of imposters are serious to God.

 No New Testament Prophets Without a Living Apostle

 Before continuing about the Two Witnesses, an inset is necessary.
 Almost none of God’s people ever took the time or had an interest in studying what God says about prophets—true and false.
 Similarly, few seemed to know whether Mr. Armstrong taught anything about them, including how to recognize true and false prophets, the function and purpose of God’s prophets, when there is and is not a need for a prophet or prophets to arise and how prophets always interface and work with apostles!
 In the New Testament, prophets never appear without a living apostle present to report to.

 I Corinthians 12:28 and Ephesians 4:11 reveal that Christ certainly does “give” some to be prophets.
 As with “gifts of the Spirit” (I Cor.
 12:4-10), when one is given to be a prophet it is for a specific purpose.
 God’s prophets play a specific role within their appointment.
 As mentioned, some or most may feel that Mr. Armstrong never addressed or explained the role of prophets, but he did, including what prophets are given to DO!
-For those who value what Christ’s apostle taught, the following statements are sufficient to answer whether any man today is either a true prophet, a false prophet or “That Prophet” (as Gerald Flurry has long claimed to be).
+For those who value what Christ’s apostle taught, the following statements are sufficient to answer whether any man today is either a true prophet or a false prophet.

 Let’s read important general instruction, but words that also contain specific information for our purpose here: